Aqurds/task-manager/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 BookStore <a name="about-project"></a>
+# 📖 WorkZen <a name="about-project"></a>

-**BookStore** The app for organizing personal book list.
-Add, remove & track reading progress, bookmark are some key features in this application.
+📋 A Trello-inspired React app for seamless task organization.
+Drag-and-drop tasks, create boards, and stay productive! 🚀 #React #TaskManager

 ## 🛠 Built With <a name="built-with"></a>